ramyardaneshgar/CybersecurityAttorney.com-First-72-Hours-After-a-Breach/README.md

-# CybersecurityAttorney.com-First-72-Hours-After-a-Breach
-CybersecurityAttorney.com - First 72 Hours After a Breach: A Legal Checklist.
+# First 72 Hours After a Breach: A Legal Checklist

 **By Ramyar Daneshgar**
 **Security Engineer & Legal Policy Researcher at CybersecurityAttorney.com**